Concordium/concordium.github.io/source/mainnet/net/snippets/delegation-faq.rst

     For CCD holders who do not want to regularly check the performance of a chosen pool but just want a stable way of earning rewards, :term:`passive delegation` offers a low-risk, low-reward alternative.
 This staking strategy is not associated with a specific validator, so there is no risk of poor validator health.
 The trade off when choosing passive delegation is that the rewards will be less than what you may receive when delegating to a specific staking pool.

-    (THIS WILL BE CHANGING!!!)
     The commission rates for passive delegation are:

-    - Validator commission: 12.00%
+    - Block commission: 25.00%
-    - Transaction commission: 12.00%
+    - Transaction commission: 25.00%

 .. dropdown:: My account is suddenly delegating to passive delegation.
 Why is that?